 Over the course of the year, the School District revises its budget as it attempts to deal with unexpected changes in revenue and expenditures.
 State law requires that the budget be amended to ensure that expenditures do not exceed appropriations.
-The final amendment to the budget was adopted in June 2022.
-A schedule showing the School District's original and final budget amounts compared with amounts actually paid and received is provided in the required supplemental information of these financial statements.
+The final amendment to the budget was adopted in June 2023.
+A schedule showing the School District's original and final budget amounts compared with amounts actually paid and received is provided in the required supplementary information of these financial statements.

-There were significant revisions made to the 2021-2022 General Fund original budget.
-Budgeted revenue was increased by \$3.2 million due to significantly higher than anticipated state aid revenue combined with significant federal funding related to the COVID-19 pandemic.
-Higher than anticipated budgeted expenditures were increased by \$2.6 million in response to the additional revenue described previously.
+There were significant revisions made to the 2022-2023 General Fund original budget.
+Budgeted revenue was increased by \$3.1 million due to significantly higher than anticipated state aid revenue.
+Budgeted expenditures were increased by \$2.7 million in response to the additional revenue described previously.